-No Date Received Supportive/Not Response Summary Officer's Response Modification Supportive Identified 12 2 December 2020 Supportive Aquatic facilities great, health assisting facilities great, golf facilities seem to cater for a minority and should be first to go if finances short, don't want to pay through rates but pool has been needed forever and we've used other councils instead.
-Use of facilities should preference rate payers esp in costs for use you should consult ratepayers again once you can be clearer re the source of the last 40000000\$ as commercial partnerships can not necessarily serve ratepayers N/A 13 2 December 2020 Not Supportive Melville.
+No Date Received Supportive/Not Response Summary Officer's Response Modification Supportive Identified 12 2 December 2020 Supportive Aquatic facilities great, health assisting facilities great, golf facilities seem to cater for a minority and should be first to go if finances short, don't want to pay through rates but pool has been needed forever and we've used other councils insteadUse of facilities should preference rate payers esp in costs for use you should consult ratepayers again once you can be clearer re the source of the last 40000000\$ as commercial partnership s can not necessarily serve ratepayers N/A 13 2 December 2020 Not Supportive \$80m for this facility is an enormous amount which in my view is entirely unjustified when such facilities are currently available in both Belmont and Melville.
 Even the \$20m currently committed amounts to approximately \$1,000 per person in the borough without taking into account the running costs which almost universally run at a loss.
 The building of a RAF and its cost to the local community cannot in my view be justified.
 Also the \$20m from the federal government is NOT free - we have to pay this through our federal taxes.
-A full The Operational Feasibility Report demonstrates the facility will be financially self-sustaining.
+A full financial case needs to be presented and put to the voters or a special elector meeting before such a commitment can be sustained.
+The Operational Feasibility Report demonstrates the facility will be financially self-sustaining.
 This includes covering capital repayments, operations, maintenance & replacement costs.
 The forecast is that the facility will reduce the rates burden not increase it.
 Further details are available in the November 2020 Council report.
 N/A 14 2 December 2020 Supportive We need this facility for our young kids to learn how to swim for our elderly to swim and socialise and every age to enjoy I've lived in South Perth for years wondering why we had no place in our area let's catch up with the rest and remain the best place to live in Perth Noted N/A 15 2 December 2020 Supportive Go ahead its been spoken about for years!
 Noted N/A 16 2 December 2020 Supportive I have reviewed the RAF Business plan and believe this to be an excellent long term investment for the residents and rate payers of the City of South Perth.
 The facility meets a wide range of leisure and sporting requirements across differing age demographics and makes better use of the land than the current golf course.
 Its location will attract staff and students from Curtin University, providing a boost to revenue streams from memberships, entrance fees and use of snack kiosks etc. As a resident about to retire and keen to improve & maintain my fitness, I would definitely use the pool for lane swimming and activities such as water aerobics.
 Many of my neighbours, like myself, are excited at the prospect of the facility being constructed and operational.
-Noted N/A 17 3 December 2020 Supportive Shared use of a hydrotherapy pool for infant swimming is not hygienic and when booked for swimming classes every day at prime periods of the day, excludes The current Project Definition Plan includes for warm water hydrotherapy.
+Noted N/A 17 3 December 2020 Supportive Please include a warm water hydrotherapy pool to be exclusively used for rehabilitation exercise.
+It should not be co-used for infant swimming lessons.
+Shared use of a hydrotherapy pool for infant swimming is not hygienic and when booked for swimming classes every day at prime periods of the day, excludes those who need to use the pool for rehab and exercise.
+The current Project Definition Plan includes for warm water hydrotherapy.
 Access and hygiene requiremets will be considered in future definition and operational planning stages For consideration in future stages